-There are several different receiving waters for STIA stormwater discharges: Miller Creek, Walker Creek, Des Moines Creek, and Gilliam Creek (via city of SeaTac storm drains).
+There are several different receiving waters for SEATAC stormwater discharges: Miller Creek, Walker Creek, Des Moines Creek, and Gilliam Creek (via city of SeaTac storm drains).
 The Port's stormwater may be discharged through an enclosed (piped) stormwater drainage system, a stormwater conveyance system such as a roadside ditch, through a detention facility (with wet pool or dry pool), or directly to a creek.
 Typically, the discharge will indirectly enter waters classified as Class AA with beneficial uses that include water supply, fish/shellfish, wildlife habitat, and recreation.
-Affected receiving waters include the creeks and do not include the wet pools of the Lake Reba Stormwater Facility, the Northwest Ponds complex, or other constructed stormwater detention facilities that may or may not contain dead storage.
-In most instances, the stormwater before ultimately discharging to the receiving water.
+Affected receiving waters include the creeks and do not include the wet pools of the Lake Reba Stormwater Facility or other constructed stormwater discharges at SEATAC enter a collection system and commingle with other sources of stormwater before ultimately discharging to the receiving water.
 In these urbanized locations, the receiving waters are small creeks subject to a significant number of other municipal and industrial stormwater discharges from entities other than the Port (cities of SeaTac, Burien, Des Moines, and Normandy Park, and WSDOT).